-How coaching can help you earn less
+How coaching can help you earn LESS

 So why on earth would I create this goal?
 Well, for the first few years of building up my business, I was driven to make it work.
 Success wasn't just about money (see this post on defining success), but it seemed like a large part of it.
 I felt the need to prove to myself and others that I could earn more as a freelancer than I did in my job.
 It took three years to start earning more than I had as an employee, and that felt like a huge achievement.
 So did I pause, reflect on my definitions of success and question my financial motivation?
 Well, a bit.
 A teeny bit.
-I stayed wedded to the idea that my business had to grow each year, that I had to earn more each year.
+But mainly I stayed wedded to the capitalist mindset that my business had to grow each year, that I had to earn more each year.
 That it was the figures that would prove I was successful and improving.

 I now realise that growing up as a child in Thatcher's Britain, it's unsurprising I would have internalised the idea that economic growth is essential.
 That more money equals more success.

 But then a combination of ideas and experiences collided to stop me in my capitalist tracks.
 Firstly, knowing that our planet cannot sustain more economic growth, that it's insane to think that permanent growth is healthy and natural.
-Secondly, I was in my year of buying nothing new* (*terms and conditions apply) and buying less meant money wasn't as motivating, that I had enough for what I needed.
-I'm also enjoying leading a simpler, quieter life - which it turns out is a cheaper life.
+Secondly, I was in my year of buying nothing new* (*terms and conditions did apply) and buying less meant money wasn't as motivating, that I had enough for what I needed.
+I'm enjoying leading a simpler, quieter life - which it turns out is a cheaper life.
 I had a growing realisation that my time is now more valuable to me - that I don't want to sell it all off and be left with the crumbs.
 And my work is more enjoyable and higher quality when I do less of it; when I recharge myself with time in nature, being with the people I love, slowing down, resting.